pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 # phrases

+## down fall
+* She was the cause of his down fall.

+## due diligence
+* Make sure you do your homework.
+Due diligence makes all of the difference.

+## copy cat
+* You are a copy cat!

+## more important than ever
+* It's more important than ever to be empathetic.

+## the first thing that came to mind

+## just getting started

+## over the weekend

+## overtime
+* I like to work overtime because I get paid more!

+## we handle it on our own
+* We don't need your help, we can handle this on our own.

+## to run out
+* (figurative) Honey we have run out of milk.
+I'm going to the store to pick up some more.
+* (literal) I need to run out for a minute to collect a delivery.
+* We must stop buying useless things or we will run out of money!

+## use common sense
+* Common sense is not much more than understanding the rules of cause and effect.

+## make compromises

+##  to cut someone slack
+You should go easy on him.
+Cut him some slack because he's had a rough week.

+## to cool off
+* (literal) If you are overheating, you need to cool off or you might suffer a heat stroke.
+* (figurative) Hey, you are clearly upset.
+Your yelling woke up the children.
+You need to cool [off,down].

 ## try to keep it simple
 * I will try to keep it simple for you; lotteries are for people who can't do math.